 Your doctor will check your blood pressure, ask about any medicines you are taking, and discuss your medical history and your family's medical history.
 He or she will ask how active you are, whether you drink alcohol (and how much), your history of weight gain, and how often you have tried to lose weight.

 Doctors use BMI and waist size to help screen for unhealthy weight.
-If you have a BMI of 30 or higher, your extra weight—as well as unhealthy eating patterns and too little physical activity—may be putting your health in danger.
+If you have a BMI of 30 or higher, your extra weight—as well as unhealthy eating patterns and too little physical activity—may be putting your health at risk.
 In women, a waist size of 88 cm (35 in.) or more raises the chance for disease.
 In men, a waist size of 102 cm (40 in.) or more raises the chance for disease.
 Waist size cutoff may be lower for some people.